OleSkaar/Plunder/Index/Combat.md

 To determine Morale, roll 2d6.
 If the number is higher than any monster's Morale score, that monster flees.

 ### Movement
-Everyone who wants to move in the movement phases rolls Dexterity.
+Everyone who wants to move in the movement phases rolls Dexterity, sort by margin of success.

 ## Attacking
 When you attack someone, the target number is your relevant attack target plus the enemy's Defense.
 If the roll is equal or higher than the target, it's a hit.